Projekty dofinansowane z funduszy UE.Unia Europejska Union

 How do you attract attention?

 We now spend about one third (!) of our lives with access to the web.
-Leaving aside the sociological dimension of this phenomenon, this is a huge "piece of the pie" for marketing specialists.
+Leaving aside the sociological dimension of this phenomenon, this is a huge "piece of cake" for marketing specialists.
 When looking for a simple product, for example sports shoes or a chair for the kitchen, a potential customer usually browses a dozen or so websites.
 How much time he or she spends on a site can be checked using a number of tools such as Google Analytics.
 However, the most relevant question is how to extend this time?

 A relatively new tool is augmented reality technology.
 3D images, actions and the possibility of interaction are effectively replacing traditional graphics, becoming a new and incomparably more powerful medium.